Residents of China's Wuhan rush to stock up as transport links severed

 In Beijing, a group of passengers boarded one of the last scheduled flights into Wuhan.
 One, named Jane, said she was “very uneasy” given the situation but had to go back for her child.

-Another passenger, who only identified himself by the surname Yang, said he was not scared to be traveling to Wuhan.
+Another passenger, who only identified himself by the surname Yang, said he was not scared to be travelling to Wuhan.

 “I’m a brave man,” he said.